To Sirloin with Love

-"To Sirloin with Love" is the 20th episode of the 13th season of the American animated television series King of the Hill.
-It is the 259th episode of the series overall.
+"To Sirloin with Love" is the 20th episode and the finale of the 13th season of the American animated television series King of the Hill.
+It is the 259th episode of the series overall and the series finale of the show's original run.
 It originally aired on Fox on September 13, 2009.
+Although it was supposed to be the final airing episode, the order of release was changed and 4 previously unaired episodes aired between May 3, 2010 and May 6, 2010.

-"To Sirloin with Love" was written by Jim Dauterive, Tony Gama-Lobo, Rebecca May, and Christy Stratton.
-"To Sirloin with Love" received a 9/10 rating among adults 18-49 and received positive reviews from critics and fans alike.
+The episode was directed by Kyounghee Lim and written by Jim Dauterive, Tony Gama-Lobo, Rebecca May, and Christy Stratton.
+It received a 9/10 rating among adults 18-49 and positive reviews from critics and fans of the show alike.
+The title of this episode is a reference to To Sir, with Love, a British drama film.

-Although this was originally the series finale, it was not the final episode to air.
-Four previous episodes from the 13th season originally premiered in syndication nightly from May 3 to May 6, 2010.